kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/04_order-routes.md

 # Order Routes

-Now that we have our `/customer` endpoint done, let's move on to `Orders`, where we'll be responding to GET requests, but using two different patterns
+Now that we have our `/customer` endpoint done, let's move on to `Orders`, where we'll be responding to GET requests, but using three different patterns:

 ```
 GET http://0.0.0.0:8080/order/